bykhov/bykhov.github.io/_posts/2023-05-16-tensorrt_course.md

 * `INT8` conversion has taken me about 10 minutes on Colab.
 The videos show that Colab worked twice faster a few years ago.
 * The certification exam is trivial.
+* Supplementary [video and presentation](https://developer.nvidia.com/gtc/2020/video/s22408) on the subject by Nvidia